YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/AudioPlayer.md

   "urlPlayable": true
 }

-// Example: The audio stream that cannot be played only with the stream URL {
+// An example of an audio stream that cannot be played only with the stream URL {
   "beginAtInMilliseconds": 0,
   "progressReport": {